-These lead, from the second year of the licence, to different mentions
+These portals lead, from the second year of the Bachelor's degree, to different mentions

 Your application in L1 must therefore be made on a portal if you plan to continue your studies in one of the mentions indicated in the table below.

-List of portals and teaching sites according to the desired terms
+List of portals and teaching sites according to the desired mentions

-List of portals and teaching sites according to the desired mentions Name of the portal Licence terms Teaching sites René DESCARTES Computer science
+List of portals and teaching sites according to the desired mentions Name of the portal License Mentions Teaching sites René DESCARTES Computer science